alan-turing-institute/cluster-code/docs/queries.md

 ## Specify a subset of data files to query

 For experimentation, you may find it useful to run queries across a subset of the data.
-For examplnm you can hard-code the paths.
+For example, you can hard-code the paths.

 Alternatively, you can run `find` over a subset of the paths: